lunacookies/vim-colors-xcode/README.md

 Use `:help xcode<variant>`, where variant is either `dark`, `darkhc`, `light`, `lighthc`, or `wwdc`, to view a list of all the possible options from within Vim.
 Add `g:xcode<variant>_` in front of every option name for use.
 For example, `emph_funcs` would turn into `g:xcodedarkhc_emph_funcs` if you want it to apply to the dark high contrast variant and `g:xcodelight_emph_funcs` for the light version.

+_Note that I’ve only added screenshots of the light and dark variants for the options below for reasons of brevity._

 <details>
 <summary>Comment Style</summary>